-In Figure 2 (b), we show the scaling of epochs required to converge as a function of the batch size (dependent variable on the x-axis).
-As discussed above, this is a system-independent property up to floating point precision.
-The level lines along the diagonal identify points of an identical number of training steps to the solution, which puts a limit on data-parallel scalability.
-That is, once an increase in the batch size leads to a larger number of training steps to solution, a system can no longer train a model faster by growing the compute resources proportionally (ignoring caching effects).
-The submissions ★ABCI-2048 and ★Fugaku-16384 are close to this limit and the specialized techniques to converge efficiently at these very large batch sizes will be discussed in greater detail in subsection 4.2.1.
-The remaining submissions all closely follow the reference implementation.
-This turns out to scale efficiently to a batch size of 256 with only 1.3× more epochs to converge compared to batch size 64, but past this point becomes significantly harder to train and less stable (1.6× more epochs for doubling the batch size).
-Due to convergence issues at batch size 1,024, many submissions were limited to use batch size of 512, which was the largest for closed division.
-The submission ★Cori-KNL-1024 discussed in subsection 4.2.3, managed to overcome these convergence issues by slightly modifying the learning rate schedule of the closed division.
+Epoch scaling in CosmoFlow: In Figure 2 (b), we show the scaling of epochs required to converge as a function of the batch size

+(dependent variable on the x-axis!).
+As discussed above, this is a 581 system-independent property up to floating point precision.
+The 582 583 level lines along the diagonal identify points of an identical number of training steps to the solution, which puts a limit on data-parallel 584 scalability.
+That is, once an increase in the batch size leads to a 585 larger number of training steps to solution, a system can no longer 586 587 train a model faster by growing the compute resources proportionally (ignoring caching effects).
+The submissions \ABCI-2048 588 589 and \Fugaku-16384 are close to this limit and the specialized tech-590 niques to converge efficiently at these very large batch sizes will be discussed in greater detail in subsection 4.2.1.
+The remaining 591 submissions all closely follow the reference implementation.
+These 592 turn out to scale efficiently to a batch size of 256 with only 1.3× 593 increase in # epochs to converge compared to batch size 64, but 594 past this point becomes significantly harder to train and less stable 595 $(1.6 \times \text{mean } \& 7 \times \text{standard deviation in # epochs for doubling the})$ 596 batch size).
+Hence these submissions accumulated at batch size 512 597 as the largest for closed division.
+The submission \Cori-KNL-1024 598 599 discussed in subsection 4.2.3, managed to overcome the convergence issues at batch size 1,024 by slightly modifying the learning 600 rate schedule of the closed division.
+601